-Relatedly, CCI supports efforts to seek and maintain state primacy and county control, the application of county powers (including 1041 powers) to water projects to address local impacts, and protection of Colorado's water resources.
+Relatedly, CCI supports efforts to seek and maintain state primacy and county control, the application of county powers (r-including 1041 powers), to water projects to address local impacts, and protection of Colorado's water resources.
 CCI supports efforts to maintain and seek state primacy of federal water quality programs and believes provision of adequate funding to counties is essential to ensure compliance with the federal Clean Water Act.
-1041 powers must be broadly and liberally construed to ensure maximum flexibility and authority for counties and will oppose any attempt to limit the application of local 1041 powers.
+CCI believes that 1041 powers must be broadly and liberally construed to ensure maximum flexibility and authority for counties and will oppose any attempt to limit the application of local 1041 powers.
+CCI supports cooperative statewide water planning efforts which do not negatively impact the basin of origin communities and are supported by those communities.
+CCI opposes attempts by the federal government to usurp the system of prior appropriation in the issuance of necessary federal permits and opposes-federally reserved water rights.
+CCI supports efforts to maintain and seek state primacy of federal water-quality programs and believes provision of adequate funding to counties is essential to ensure compliance with the federal Clean Water Act.